Approximation of Splines in Wasserstein Spaces: Fully discrete Wasserstein splines and numerical results

 In what follows, we investigate and discuss qualitative properties of the spline interpolation in the space of probability distributions, being aware that the superior temporal smoothness of this interpolation is difficult to show with series of still images.

-Figure~\ref{fig:GaussianRestricted} shows discrete piecewise geodesic and discrete spline interpolations of three two-dimensional Gaussian distributions $\overline\mu_i=\mathcal{N}(m_i,\sigma_i^2)$ for $i=1,2,3$ at the prescribed times $\overline t_1=0, \overline t_2=\tfrac12, \overline t_3=1$, where the interpolation is directly computed on the parameters of the Gaussian distributions $m_i$ and $\sigma_i$ (first and second row).
+Figure~\ref{fig:GaussianRestricted} shows discrete piecewise geodesic and discrete spline interpolations of three two-dimensional Gaussian distributions $\overline\mu_i=\mathcal{N}(m_i,\sigma_i^2)$ for $i=1,2,3$ at the prescribed times $\overline t_1=0, \overline t_2=\tfrac12, \overline t_3=1$, where the interpolation is computed as a minimizer of $\SplineEnergy^K$ over all Gaussian parameters $(m_k,\sigma_k)\in\R^d\times\BW$ for $k=0,\ldots,K$.
 For the discrete splines the center of masses of spline interpolation correspond almost perfectly to the cubic spline interpolation of the center of masses of the key frames.
 The third row shows the spline interpolation result for the same key frames.
-This time, the optimization is not on the parameters of the Gaussian but in the space of general probability measures on a 2D lattice.
+This time, we instead optimize functional \eqref{eq:fully_discrete_spline_funct} over all weights $\theta^k=\omega^k\in\Sigma_{MN}$ for $k=0,\ldots,K$ and $M=N=128$.
+In particular, the solutions need not to be Gaussian distributions.
 The fourth row shows the difference between the first and second row, i.e. between the piecewise geodesic and spline interpolations.

 The next example in Figure~\ref{fig:Circle_Annulus} investigates the interpolation of three key frames with constant density on an annulus for the first and constant density on a disk for the second and third (at times $\overline t_1=0, \overline t_2=\tfrac12, \overline t_3=1$).
 In case of the piecewise geodesic interpolation one observes a decreasing density on the closing annulus in between the first two key frames and obviously constant interpolation in between the second and third key frames.
-In case of the spline interpolation ($\sigma=0$) the annulus also closes between the first and second key frames but shows a strong overshooting at the center between the second and third key frames.
+In case of the spline interpolation ($\delta=0$) the annulus also closes between the first and second key frames but shows a strong overshooting at the center between the second and third key frames.

 In Figure~\ref{fig:circle_square} a thin annulus shaped distribution and two times an equal square shaped frame are taken into account as key frame distributions (at times $\overline t_1=0, \overline t_2=\tfrac12, \overline t_3=1$).
-Different from Figure 3 in \cite{JuRaRu21} in the case of spline interpolations in the metamorphosis model, one does not observe strongly inward pointing edges between the equal square shaped frames.
+Different from Figure 3 in \cite{JuRaRu23} in the case of spline interpolations in the metamorphosis model, one does not observe strongly inward pointing edges between the equal square shaped frames.
 Instead strong overshooting effects are visible at the corners of the squares.

 In Figure~\ref{fig:Two_gaussians} the key frames consist of pairs of Gaussians with constant mass and constant variance, which are far apart for the first and fourth key frame and close by for the second and third key frame (at times $\overline t_1=0, \overline t_2=\tfrac13, \overline t_3=\tfrac23, \overline t_4=1$).
 Piecewise geodesic interpolation leads to piecewise linear trajectories of the center of masses, whereas trajectories are curved in the spline case with a merger of the two bumps in between the second and third key frame.